This easy baked oyster recipe will make you feel like you’re on a beach vacation, treating yourself to the best seafood restaurant!

 My series of Maryland seafood recipes are so popular with our readers, that I’m keeping ’em coming!

-Baked Oysters on the Half Shell
+Baked Oyster Recipe on the Half Shell

 Several great responses later, one of my readers mentioned the Hoopers Island Oyster Co.
 Pop-Up in Frederick!